 Prepare for Snow and Rain

 Snow, freezing rain and ice can be very dangerous.
 When in doubt, find somewhere inside to walk or consider taking the day off.
-If you do walk, make sure that your shoes have good grip, and try to find paths that are salted and have good footing.
+If you have access to a treadmill, it can be a great way to get your steps during bad winter weather.
+When you do walk, make sure that your shoes have good grip, and try to find paths that are salted and have good footing.
 Keep a lookout for ice!

 Visibility in the Dark

 If you’re walking when it’s dark, be sure to bring a light source like a flashlight or headlamp.
 Wear bright, easy to spot clothing.
 Reflective tape can be very important if you’re going to be crossing the street or walking in hard to see areas in the dark.
+It’s even more important to stand out in winter, when days are shorter and you’re more likely to be walking in low light.
+Ice, snow and freezing rain can make it harder for drivers to stop, so it’s important that you make yourself as visible as possible in slippery conditions.
 Here are some more tips on walking when it’s dark.

 Plan Your Route